Uploading Music to YouTube: A Comprehensive Guide for Musicians in 2026

 Let's say your music is already on YouTube, uploaded, and ready to go.
 The next step is figuring out how to make it popular.

 How you engage with your audience is also an important point.
-For that, you can use Community Tab to just talk to your viewers, make polls, ask questions and maybe pointers that can be used to improve your content further.
+For that, you can use the Community Tab to just talk to your viewers, make polls, ask questions, and maybe get pointers that can be used to improve your content further.

 How to Monetize Your Work on YouTube